 Then, my memory slapped me back into reality as I recalled this verse:

 “For bodily exercise profits little: but godliness is profitable unto all things, having promise of the life that now is, and of that which is to come” (1 Timothy 4:8)

-I reflected upon this verse and my self-pitying thoughts, and realized that I was wishing for was something that was inferior to what I was working to gain at Bible college.
+As I continued to reflect upon this verse and my self-pitying thoughts, I realized that I was wishing for was something that was inferior to what I was working to gain at Bible college.
 I was wishing that I could go back and focus on my bodily exercise.
-I was cultivating a heart of discontent for my current situation – on in which I was working on my godliness.
+I was cultivating a heart of discontent for my current situation – one in which I was working on my godliness.

 The world would not agree with me in thinking that what I am currently doing is more worthwhile.
-In fact, every day there are advertisements, Facebook posts and comments from peers telling me I should not be satisfied with my situation.
-They speak to me, telling me that feeling good, looking hot, and grabbing attention are the most worthwhile things in life to pursue.
+In fact, every day there are advertisements, Facebook posts, and comments from friends telling me I should not be satisfied with my situation – telling me that feeling good, looking hot, and grabbing attention are the most worthwhile things in life to pursue.

 The fact is that God’s view of things will often seem ridiculous to those who are focused on earthly things (cf. 1 Corinthians 1:18-25), and mankind has always had an issue with focusing on the outward appearance rather than their character.
 For a while I fell into that trap; the trap of pursuing physical gains to the neglect of the spiritual.
 For a day I was in danger of slipping back again, because I had forgotten to consider the end of these things.

-When I consider the end of focusing on these physical things I see that they are corruptible (decaying; not-continual), because:
+When I consider the end of focusing on these physical things I see that they are not worth anything because they are corruptible (decaying; not-continual):